fgka/reinforcement-learning-py/README.md

 ## Debugging Test

-You can use you preferred tool, I like [pudb](https://pypi.org/project/pudb/) with [pytest-pudb](https://pypi.org/project/pytest-pudb/).
+You can use your preferred tool, I like [pudb](https://pypi.org/project/pudb/) with [pytest-pudb](https://pypi.org/project/pytest-pudb/).
 To invoke `pudb` for your test:

 ```bash